 Other independent variables at the individual level based on their influence on caregiving (Broese van Groneau and De Boer, 2016) include sex, self-reported health, education, employment status, partner living in the household, number of children living in the household, age and wave of survey.
 Further details on the operationalization of these variables can be seen in the appendix (Table A2).
 Recognizing the potential confounding of views towards family care obligations on gendered views on informal caregiving (as family care is often regarded as ‘female’), we additionally control for this.
 Family support, proxied by a question on whether the family should be responsible for care when an individual needs it, is operationalized as those that disagree or strongly disagree (0), neither agree nor disagree (1) and agree or strongly agree (2).
 As the health of the care recipient positively corresponds with a need for (informal) care, we control for health limitations of the parent (i.e. limitations in everyday activities) as a binary variable to represent a need for care.

 To account for national institutional context, we use four country-level variables: public expenditure on long-term care as a percentage of GDP (including spending on both in-kind and cash benefits), female labour-force participation (LFP) rate, the percentage of women in national parliament and the percentage of men sharing egalitarian views on care in our sample.
 Table A3 in the appendix outlines the data sources and years for each indicator.
 Where data for a given institutional context variable was not available for the year in which the GGS wave was collected, we used data from the next closest available year.
 We include public expenditure on long-term care as a proxy for the available resources allocated to the long-term care system in the country, indicating alternative options for receiving care (i.e. formally) and therefore a reduced pressure on family (and women) to provide care.
 The theoretical decision to control for female LFP is twofold: 1) to constitute the extent of gender equality towards women and men’s roles in the labour market and 2) to represent the availability of women to provide care, with the assumption that a lower female LFP rate corresponds to higher availability among women to provide care.
 The indicator has been used before to study its effect on individual support for egalitarian attitudes (André et al, 2013; Sjöberg, 2004).
 The percentage of women in national parliament accounts for gender equality in the form of the roles and power women and men place in society.
 This can be considered an indirect measure for gender equality mainstreaming in policymaking, in that a higher portion of women in influential policymaking roles likely corresponds to more policies aimed to benefit women (OECD, 2014).
-Finally, the proportion of male egalitarians in our sample follows from research showing that the prevailing opinion of fellow men rather than that of the majority of the population is more likely to drive gender-deviant behaviour of men (Thébaud and Pedulla, 2016).
+Finally, the proportion of egalitarian males in our sample follows from research showing that the prevailing opinion of fellow men rather than that of the majority of the population is more likely to drive gender-deviant behaviour of men (Thébaud and Pedulla, 2016).

 Analytical strategy